 Submitting someone else's work as your own is not the only form of academic dishonesty.
 Other examples of dishonesty include falsifying data, misrepresenting sources, or manufacturing evidence.
-Some examples of these could include things like changing data from an experiment in order to falsely arrive at a desired conclusion, inappropriately editing or cherry picking from cited sources to make it sound like they're saying something they're not, or making up survey data for a report.
+Some examples of falsification could include changing data from an experiment in order to falsely arrive at a desired conclusion, inappropriately editing or cherry picking from cited sources to make it sound like they're saying something they're not, writing a reflection paper about an event you did not actually attend, or making up survey data for a report.
 Committing these kinds of acts in a professional or research setting would be unethical and even dangerous, and thus it is important to learn in college how to be responsible and ethical in representing data.